 - Al Pacino [Devil's Advocate (1997)] Devil as head of a multinational legal firm.
 Some feel this soliloquy should be required viewing for seminary students.

 - Trey Parker [South Park, Bigger Longer Uncut (1999)] Devil as philosopher.

 - Claude Rains [Angel on My Shoulder (1946)] Dashing and debonair devil to be avoided.

 - Peter Stormare [Constantine (2005)] An evil cameo in a film about a sort of ghost-busting.

 - Max Von Sydow [Needful Things (1981)] Devil as a too-smooth salesman.

 - Tom Waits [The Imaginarium of Dr. Parnassus (2009)] The physics-bending and mind-confounding devil.

-- Gordon Currie [original Left Behind series of films (2000)] – The antichrist of an apocalyptic era
+- Gordon Currie [Left Behind Film Series (2000)] – The antichrist of an apocalyptic era

 - Ray Wise [Reaper, Series, (2007-2009)] The Devil, who goes by the name of Jerry Belvedere, in a story about Brett Harison, a reaper played by Sam Oliver plays Brett Harrison, who is tasked with retrieving souls who have escaped hell.

 - Spoiler Alert [Devil (2010)] The Devil is mysteriously amongst a group of people trapped in an elevator.
 Telling you who would spoil the film.